Eric Mjöberg: Controversy

 The 1915 publication of his diaries about the 1910 expedition exposed his unethical and illegal collection of material from Australia.
 Most of the material kept in Sweden's Museum of Ethnography was brought there between 1910 and 1911.
 Swedish anthropologist Claes Hallgren of Dalarna University wrote the book Two Travellers – Two Pictures of Australia, examining Mjoberg's methods, prompting an ethical debate that led the Swedish Government to contact the Australian authorities.
 Ninety years after their removal, his great-niece Lotte Mjöberg, a journalist in Stockholm, initiated the return of skeletons to the Aboriginal people in September 2004.
 Aboriginal elders travelled to Stockholm to receive the remains and start the process of spiritual healing.
 Spokesman for the Kimberley Aboriginal Law and Culture Centre, Neil Carter said: "The belief is that once a burial ground has been disturbed, the spirits and the country will not rest until the remains have been brought back."
 Aborigines believe that the spirit of the departed cannot go on into the afterlife if the bones are disturbed.
 Eighteen boxes containing bones, believed to include the skeletons of two small children, were sent to the National Museum of Australia for identification before being interred at their traditional lands.

 Taking them without permission, Mjöberg passed them off as kangaroo bones to get them out of the country.
 His attitude was representative of the Social Darwinism of the times according to Dr Hallgren, who writes that the popular "Gothic Horror" presentation, and demonising Aborigines was the context and "justification" for Mjöberg's hunting for skeletons.
 It was designed to impress his audience of his work as an adventurer.

+Personal life

+Mjöberg was married to the dentist Ingeborg Esther Hellichius (1883-1962) between 1909 and 1913.
+From 1918, he was married to Anna Valborg Dagny Aagaard-Gieseke (1886-1977).

 Decline

 Mjöberg died in poverty in Stockholm after a long, undiagnosed illness during which he had constant nightmares reflecting his experiences in the Kimberleys, including a sense of being pursued by Aboriginal people and contact with the Wondjina – creation spirits of the Dreamtime.
 During this time he was forced to sell part of his collection.
-Despite his ill health he managed to write an account of this experience.
+Despite his ill health he managed to write an account of this experience (On the wings of poison: peculiar experiences during a medicine poisoning, 1934).

 In the Australian documentary Dark Science, an elder explains that the spirits give intruders a hard time, making them sick, but that Aboriginal people know ways to forestall these effects, and that outsiders do not.